Last updated on April 6th, 2022

 Optima Batteries 8016-103 D34M BlueTop Starting and Deep Cycle Marine Battery

 Optima batteries have long been considered one of the best deep cycle trolling motor batteries on the market, offering the perfect balance of performance and versatility.
-In fact, they are just as popular with RV owners as they are with anglers, many of whom consider these the gold standard for recreational vehicle batteries!
+Speaking of versatility, they are just as popular with RV owners as they are with boat owners, many of whom consider them the gold standard for recreational vehicle batteries!

 The 8016-103 D34M is easily one of the company’s most popular trolling motor batteries, offering a range of features that make it one of the best in the market, despite not being the largest battery available.